Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

     }
 ```

-## 3. Then to add a player in your game.
+## 3. Then add a player to your game.

-First create a Empty GameObject and call it `Player`, add a capsule component and then you add the `Main Camera` into the player game object.
+First, create an Empty GameObject and call it `Player`, add a capsule component, and then add the `Main Camera` into the player game object.

 Once you do that add the `FPSController` Script into `Player` and the play test it. and there you have it.

-A player that Move, Jump and Sprint.
+A player that moves, Jump and Sprint.

-Hope this was useful and let me knwo what you think?
+Hope this was useful and let me know what you think.

-Special thank to Noblob for helping with the movement.
+Special thanks to Noblob for helping with the movement.

 The Channel link will be Below.